SpecularL2/fe-take-home-challenge/README.md

 ```
 # clone the repo
 > git clone git@github.com:SpecularL2/fe-take-home-challenge.git
 ```

-In the project directory, you can run to get a test server started:
+In the project directory, you can run the following command to get a test server started:

 ```
 > npm start
 ````

 Then open [http://localhost:3000](http://localhost:3000) to view it in your browser.